Franchise Tax Board of California v. Hyatt: Legal background

 The doctrine of sovereign immunity is the right of a government not to be sued in its own courts.
-The doctrine stems from the English common law principle that "the King can do no wrong".
+The doctrine stems from the English common law principle of rex non potest peccare, meaning "the King can do no wrong".
 More recently, the principle has been defended for a variety of reasons: the idea that the entire community, i.e. the state, cannot commit wrongdoing; that the state's actions are lawful per se; that an agent of the state, when acting unlawfully, necessarily does so outside of their legal authority; (Note: Government officers have long been amenable to suit without the government's immunity.) opposition to the use of public funds to compensate private injuries; and that being amenable to suits interferes with the state's operation.

 In the United States, sovereign immunity has been part of legal procedures for a long time.
 Before the enactment of the Constitution, the Confederation government relied on the states' judiciaries for settling disputes and cases with interstate or international consequences.
 Congress could only appoint courts dealing with piracy, felonies on international waters and appeals in cases of capture.
 They could also establish ad hoc tribunals for dealing with disputes between two or more states and disputes with individuals claiming certain land based on different grants of two or more states.
 However, various states had accumulated large debts with domestic and foreign creditors, largely due to the American Revolutionary War.
 The Confederation government's and some states' failure to pay their creditors was seen as an obstacle to harmony and peace.
 Some feared that the failure to repay foreign governments and its subjects posed an international threat.
 In addition, because the domestic creditors were largely concentrated in a few states, people feared that states defaulting on their debt would cause interstate tension.
 The legacy of these concerns can be recognized in Article Three of the United States Constitution, which extended the judicial power of the United States to cases between a state and foreign nationals or citizens of other states.

 Chisholm v.
 Georgia (1793) became the first case in which the U.S. Supreme Court considered the issue of state sovereignty under the Constitution.
 In this case, the Court held that Article III § 2 of the Constitution abrogated state sovereign immunity and that thus federal courts were authorized to hear cases between states and private individuals.
 Therefore, Georgia had no immunity from an action of assumpsit by a South Carolina resident.
 Subsequently, the Eleventh Amendment was passed, which was designed to supersede the Chisholm decision.